 One Who Builds the Website

-While we know that price is not always related to quality, but the amount of efforts is often correlated to the budget.
+While we know that price is not always related to quality, but the amount of effort is often correlated to the budget.
 And there are situations where quality suffers.

 #3 Time Spent On Creating or Maintaining a WordPress Site

-Team WordPress is spending all their time on improving the technology, fixing errors and providing support to website owners.
-They have the funds required to fetch necessary time and resources.
+Team WordPress is spending all its time on improving technology, fixing errors, and providing support to website owners.
+They have the funds required to fetch the necessary time and resources.

 Developers of Themes & Plugins